Cooking Gorgeous

 Notes

-• Use goat's milk if you can find, or use full fat milk and cream mixture.
-Avoid usimg semi-skimmed or low fat milk.
+• Use goat's milk if you can find it, or a full-fat milk and cream mixture.
+Avoid semi-skimmed or low-fat milk.
+If using raw or unpasteurized milk, heat it to at least 90°C (190°F) first.

 Nutrition